Orange Is the New Black: Production

 Show creator Jenji Kohan read Piper Kerman's memoir after a friend sent it to her.
-She then set up a meeting with Kerman to pitch her on a TV adaptation, which she notes she "screwed up" as she spent most of the time asking Kerman about her experiences she described in the book rather than selling her on the show.
+She then set up a meeting with Kerman to pitch her on a TV adaptation, which she admits she "screwed up", as she spent most of the time asking Kerman about her experiences rather than selling her on the show.
 This appealed to Kerman as it let her know that she was a fan and she signed off on the adaptation.
 Kohan would later go on to describe the main character, Piper Chapman, as a "trojan horse" for the series, allowing it to focus on characters whose demographics would not normally be represented on TV.
-Its budget was estimated to cost $4 million per episode.
+Its budget was estimated to be $4 million per episode.

 In July 2011, it was revealed that Netflix was in negotiations with Lionsgate for a 13-episode TV adaptation of Kerman's memoirs with Kohan as creator.
 In November 2011, negotiations were finalized and the series had been greenlit.
 Kohan had initially wanted to cast Katie Holmes in the role of Piper Chapman, and met with the actress to discuss it, but Holmes had other commitments.
 Casting announcements began in August 2012 with Taylor Schilling, the first to be cast, as Piper Chapman, followed by Jason Biggs as Piper's fiancé Larry Bloom.

 Laura Prepon and Yael Stone were next to join the series, as Alex Vause and Lorna Morello, respectively.
 Abigail Savage, who plays Gina, and Alysia Reiner, who plays Fig, had auditioned for role of Alex Vause.
-Prepon initially auditioned for Piper Chapman, however Kohan felt she would not worry about her [in prison], noting a "toughness and a presence to her that wasn't right for the character."
+Prepon initially auditioned for Piper Chapman; however, Kohan felt she would not worry about her [in prison], noting a "toughness and a presence to her that wasn't right for the character."
 Kohan instead gave her the role of Alex.
 Stone had originally auditioned for the role of Nicky Nichols, but she was not considered "tough enough" for the character; she was asked to audition for Lorna Morello instead.
 Likability was important for Morello, whom casting director Jen Euston deemed "a very helpful, nice, sweet Italian girl."
 Natasha Lyonne was to audition for Alex, but was asked to read for the character Nicky Nichols; "[Kohan knew] she could do Nicky with her eyes closed.
 She was perfect," said Euston.
 Laverne Cox, a black transgender woman, was cast as Sophia Burset, a transgender character.
 The Advocate touted Orange Is the New Black as possibly the first women-in-prison narrative to cast a transgender woman for this type of role.
 Uzo Aduba read for the part of Janae Watson but was offered the character Suzanne "Crazy Eyes" Warren.
 Taryn Manning was offered the role of Tiffany "Pennsatucky" Doggett.
 This American Life host Ira Glass was offered a role as a public radio host, but he declined.
 The role instead went to Robert Stanton, who plays the fictional host Maury Kind.